sany2k8/wikis/Step-by-Step Guide to Use Docker Volumes for Persistent Storage.md

 ### 7. Best Practices

-- Use named volumes for important persistent data like databases or user files[^6].
+- Use named volumes for important persistent data like databases or user files.
-- Avoid bind mounts in production unless you need direct host access[^1][^6].
+- Avoid bind mounts in production unless you need direct host access.
 - Backup volumes by running a temporary container that mounts the volume and copies data out.
-- Monitor volume usage and clean unused volumes regularly[^5].
+- Monitor volume usage and clean unused volumes regularly.
-- Use volumes to improve performance and portability compared to writing data inside containers[^1].
+- Use volumes to improve performance and portability compared to writing data inside containers.

 ---